luxonis/depthai-docs-website/FAQ.md

 [![Monocular AI plus Stereo Depth for Spatial AI](https://i.imgur.com/zTSyQpo.png)](https://www.youtube.com/watch?v=sO1EU5AUq4U "Monocular AI plus Disparity Depth")

 In this case the neural inference (20-class object detection per [here](https://docs.luxonis.com/tutorials/openvino_model_zoo_pretrained_model/#run-depthai-default-model)) was run on the RGB camera and the results were overlaid onto the depth stream.
-The depthai reference Python script can be used to out`python3 depthai_demo.py -s metaout depth_raw -bb` is the command used to produce this video):
+The depthai reference Python script can be used to out`python3 depthai_demo.py -s metaout depth -bb` is the command used to produce this video):

 {: #stereo_inference}
 ### Stereo Neural Inference